Cross-Cultural Currents while Swimming in Spain

 Spanish National Championship Competition

 While studying abroad, I trained with a local swim team in Madrid named Club Natación Chiboi.
 I had a unique and unforgettable experience when I qualified to compete at a national championship in Castellón, Valencia, called El Trofeo Internacional Castalia Castellón.
-Hundreds of swimmers from across the country came together to compete for their club teams.
+Here, hundreds of swimmers from across the country came together to compete for their club teams.

 Separation Between Sports Life and School Life